Learn about many of the available medications in our database.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Package contains the same tablets as Triquilar 21 plus 7 slightly larger inert white tablets, containing no active ingredients.
 Nonmedicinal ingredients: calcium carbonate, cornstarch, glycerin, lactose, magnesium stearate, montanglycol wax, polyethylene glycol, polyvinylpyrrolidone, red ferric oxide, sucrose, talc, titanium dioxide, and yellow ferric oxide.
-This medication does not contain gluten or tartrazine.

 21-day pack: Take 1 tablet daily for 21 days, then take no pills for 7 days, and then begin the next pack.